This company is not yet accredited. To learn more, see reviews below or submit your own.

 The computer system is useless and we cannot resell it, so it's lost money.
 The customer basically used the system for free.
 Our company policies try to protect us from customers like this, but American Express will not listen.

-Amex Merchant Complaints Company Profile
+Amex Merchant Complaints Company Information